 With the beauty industry value on the rise, you really can make your business profitable.
 One way to do this is to rent out extra space to self-employed beauty therapists, from makeup artists, nail technicians, brow technicians, skincare specialists or registered nurses dealing with injectables.

 This not only allows you to offer your client more but you open up your salon to even more clients and hopefully more referrals.
-However, remember that you'll want to make sure you have all the relevant licenses and all legal requirements are met with a beauty salon.
+However, remember that you'll want to make sure you have all the relevant licences and all legal requirements are met with a beauty salon.
 If you're unsure of this, get in touch with the local council where your premises will be based, and they will be able to help you.

 How much does a salon owner make?

 According to Glassdoor, the average salary of a salon owner in the UK is about £40,000 a year.
 However, this is unlikely to happen right away.
 Many people don't even pay themselves in their first year of business, but you still need something to take home.
 This is where your personal budget in your salon business plan comes in.
 If you'd really like to pay yourself a good wage from the get-go, you're going to have to account for this in your start-up cost.

 How to improve your beauty salon business